scriptcamp/docker/README.md

 # Docker Best Practices

-This repo contians information about best pracrices and optmizations techniques for Docker images.
+This repo contians information about best practices and optmizations techniques for Docker images.

 ## Documentations